pandey-ankit/springboot-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

 2. In the Cluster List page, select the Compartment of your choice, where you are allowed to create a cluster, and then click *Create Cluster*.

-    > You need to select a compartment in which you are allowed to create a cluster and also, a repository inside the Oracle Container Registry.

     ![Select Compartment](images/select-compartment.png " ")

 3. In the Create Cluster Solution dialog, select *Quick Create* and click *Submit*.